Cube diagrams and 3-dimensional Reidemeister-like moves for knots

 The following moves do not change the isotopy type of the link embedded in the cube diagram.

-\begin{enumerate} \item {\bf Cube Stabilization/Destabilization.} A cube stabilization move increases the cube number of a diagram by one.
+\begin{enumerate} \item {\bf Cube Stabilization.} A cube stabilization move increases the cube number of a diagram by one.
 Suppose $\Gamma$ is a cube diagram with grid number $n$ and label the markings of $\Gamma$ by $\{X_j\}_{j=2}^{n+1},$ $\{Y_j\}_{j=2}^{n+1}$ and $\{Z_j\}_{j=2}^{n+1}$.
 Let $Z_{i-1},X_i,Y_i$ and $Z_i$ be consecutive vertices in the link described by $\Gamma$.
-Insert a new $x$-flat into $\Gamma$ adjacent to the $x$-flat containing $X_i$ so that the new flat is between the $x$-flats containing $X_i$ and $Z_i$.
+To stabilize at a marking $X_i$, insert a new $x$-flat into $\Gamma$ adjacent to the $x$-flat containing $X_i$ so that the new flat is between the $x$-flats containing $X_i$ and $Z_i$.
 Insert a new $y$-flat into $\Gamma$ adjacent to the $y$-flat containing $Y_i$ such that the new $y$-flat is not between the $y$-flat containing $Z_{i-1}$ and the $y$-flat containing $Y_i$.
 Move $Y_i$ and $Z_i$ into the new $y$-flat by increasing or decreasing its $y$-coordinate by one.
 Insert a new $z$-flat between the $z$-flats containing $X_i$ and $Y_i$ such that the new flat is adjacent to $X_i$.
-There is a unique way to place markings $X_1$, $Y_1$ and $Z_1$ into the new $z$-flat so that the resulting structure is a cube diagram.
-Destabilization is the inverse of this construction.
-Define similar stabilizations for any two distinct coordinates that share two coordinates.
+There is a unique way to place markings $X_1$, $Y_1$ and $Z_1$ into the new $z$-flat to get a new cube diagram $\Gamma'$.
+The operation of going between $\Gamma$ to $\Gamma'$ is called a {\em cube stabilization move} (the inverse of the construction above is often called destabilization).
+To define stabilizations at $Y_i$ (respectively $Z_i$), follow the same procedure above after cyclically permuting the coordinates and markings once (respectively twice).
 See Figure~\ref{cubestab}.

 \item {\bf Cube Commutation.} Let $F_1$ and $F_2$ be two adjacent flats.
 Suppose $F_1$ and $F_2$ are not interleaved.
-Moreover, suppose that interchanging $F_1$ with $F_2$ results in a cube diagram (i.e. the crossings in each projection satisfy the necessary conditions).
-Then interchanging the flats $F_1$ and $F_2$ is a valid cube move.
-See Figure \ref{cubecom} for the 4 different cube commutation moves.
+Moreover, suppose that interchanging $F_1$ with $F_2$ results in a cube diagram (i.e. the crossings in each projection satisfy the crossing conditions).
+Then interchanging the flats $F_1$ and $F_2$ is a {\em cube commutation move}.
+Up to rotations of the cube diagram that cyclically permute the coordinates, all cube commutation moves can be generated by the four commutation moves listed in Figure~ \ref{cubecom} together with cube stabilizations moves.

 \end{enumerate}